tamimcsedu19/face_tracking_openCV/README.md

 1) at facetrack is a codeblocks  project folder with source files and classifiers just import the project into codeblocks
 2) at arduino folder , the source for arduino serial communication.
 Upload this code to arduino
-3) Tried to write project progress at project_progress_description.html file.
-But I was too lazy.

-Feel free to improve the code for detection and give me pull request.
-Thank you.
+Feel free to improve the code for detection.